allexradu/MicroServFileWatcher/README.md

 ### Windows:

-Copy the ms.exe on your C: folder and add the file to the [Path](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)
+Copy the ms.exe on your C: drive and add the file to the [Path](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)

 Use the ms command in the Command Prompt